Raggaer/respoe/README.md

 - Forum: Related to all forum data (threads, posts, replying, ...).
 - Util: Related to util methods for developing tools (get XSRF data, get form errors, ...).

+This library was made for a [responsive Path of Exile forum client](https://respoe.raggaer.pw)

 ## Usage

 First get the package: